otrv4/otrv4/otrv4.md

 SMP in version 4 shares the same TLVs and flow as SMP in OTRv3 with the following exceptions.

-(TODO: in the below, why don't we just use message 1, instead of 1Q?)
-In OTRv3, SMP Message 1 is used when a user does not specify an SMP question.
-SMP Message 1Q is used when they do.
-OTRv4 is simplified to use only SMP Message 1Q for both cases.
+In OTRv3, SMP Message 1 is used when a user does not specify an SMP question and, if not, a SMP Message 1Q is used.
+OTRv4 is simplified to use only SMP Message 1 for both cases.
 When a question is not present, the user specified question section has length 0 and value NULL.

 OTRv4 creates fingerprints using SHA3-512, which increases their size.
 Thus,